Gunboats are ships of different origins (sometimes even converted merchants) armed with destroyer-size weapons but without torpedoes. Active

-The most powerful gunboat in Baltic Sea: a single unit.
+The most powerful Soviet gunboat (5 x 130mm guns) active in Gulf of Finland: a single unit.

 On 18 November 1942 she was attacked while in harbor by Finnish motor torpedo boats Syoksy, Vinha and Vihuri.

 She was hit by a torpedo from Syoksy and sunk.

 It was the largest Soviet warship sunk in action by surface enemy ship during the war, but she was recovered in November 1943 and returned to service in September 1944.

 Soviet gunboat Krasnyy Azerbaydzhan.
 Alongside her sister-ship Lenin, she served in Caspian Sea (most armed warships there).

 During the Russian Civil War she captured the White transport ship "Ondine" on 18 April 1918.

 During the WW2 both ships provided patrol service in the Caspian Sea and took part in operations against Persia in 1941.

 On 20 June 1943, Lenin’s anti-aircraft fire shot down a German He-111 bomber: crew of 4 captured including the squadron commander.

 Canhoneira embarcacao russo.
 Canonera buque foto.